Nigeria's Boko Haram leader Abubakar Shekau in profile

-Mr Shekau does not communicate directly with the group's foot soldiers - he is said to wield his power through a few select cell leaders, but even then contact is minimal.
+Shekau does not communicate directly with the group's foot soldiers - he is said to wield his power through a few select cell leaders, but even then contact is minimal.

 "A lot of those calling themselves leaders in the group do not even have contact with him," Mr Salkida says.

-Mr Shekau has neither the charismatic streak nor the oratorical skills of his predecessor - but he has an intense ideological commitment and ruthlessness, say people who study the group.
+Shekau has neither the charismatic streak nor the oratorical skills of his predecessor - but he has an intense ideological commitment and ruthlessness, say people who study the group.

 "He is the leader of the more militant wing of the group as testified by his aping of Osama Bin Laden in his video appearances," says Abubakar Mu'azu from the University of Maiduguri.

-Mr Shekau issued a chilling message in one of those appearances - which provides a major insight into what his leadership of the group will bring.
+Shekau issued a chilling message in one of those appearances - which provides a major insight into what his leadership of the group will bring.

-Mr Shekau is also the group's spiritual leader - and, judging by video footage, he seems equally comfortable delivering sermons to his followers.
+Shekau is also the group's spiritual leader - and, judging by video footage, he seems equally comfortable delivering sermons to his followers.

-"He has a photographic memory and is well versed in theology," Mr Salkida said.
+"He has a photographic memory and is well-versed in theology," Mr Salkida said.

-He is nicknamed "Darul Tawheed", which translates as a specialist in Tawheed.
+His followers nickname him "Darul Tawheed", which translates as a specialist in Tawheed.
 This is an orthodox doctrine of the uniqueness and oneness of Allah, which is the very cornerstone of Islam.

-But Nigeria's mainstream Muslim clerics do not regard Mr Shekau as a scholar and question his understanding of Islam.
+But Nigeria's mainstream Muslim clerics do not regard Shekau as a scholar and question his understanding of Islam.